Mossop/CalibreExtra/README.md

 To install copy the `calibreextra.koplugin` to the plugins directory of your KOReader installation.

+## New features

+### Library browser

+This plugin supports navigating through the Calibre library in a browser like interface.
+From the plugin's settings you can configure which fields are available, including custom user fields.
+Then you can navigate the fields displaying all books that match.

 ## Removed features

 The following features are removed in comparison to the default Calibre plugin: